Simple machines are ALL around us and it is such an important concept for first grade students to understand.

 This unit sparks a sense of creativity in students by showing them how them how to solve problems without technology.

 Once students understand what simple machines are, and how to use them to make work easier, they can then start using those simple machines in everyday life to problem solve.

 You are essentially teaching life skills and science at the same time.

 Learning Types of Machines

 One of my favorite ways to start this unit is by showing students that simple machines are all around them.

-I introduce the simple machines with a clipart version of the machine, then I show them real-life examples of those same simple machines.
+I introduce the types of machines with a clipart version of the machine, then I show them real-life examples of those same simple machines.

 I always follow that up with a cut and paste matching activity.
 It allows students to independently apply what they have learned about all of the different types of machines they use everyday.

 Here's the great thing about independent activities like this… you can get students started and then pull a small group of 3-4 students to get in an extra 10 minutes or so of intervention time!